ZhangLabTJU/fastBCR/example/README.md

 ***Sample Data***
 Sample datasets for testing the public antibody prediction module are available in the example_paired folder.
 These datasets include required columns such as cdr1, cdr2, cdr3, and vgene for both heavy and light chain antibodies.

-For detailed information about the BCR-V-BERT Python package and its capabilities, please refer to the [BCR-V-BERT README](https://github.com/xxxxx)..
+For detailed information about the BCR-V-BERT Python package and its capabilities, please refer to the [BCR-V-BERT](https://github.com/ZhangLabTJU/BCR-V-BERT).

 ## Issues

-If you experience any issues please add an issue to the [Github](https://github.com/ZhangLabTJU/fastBCR).
+If you experience any issues please add an issue to the [fastBCR Issues](https://github.com/ZhangLabTJU/fastBCR/issues).

 1. When setup BCR_V_BERT and PubBCRPredictor packages on Mac OS, you may need to install the packages this way.
     ```bash